 • $user_id = $user->ID: this function helps to get user ID and assign it to $user_id.

 There is a problem that my list just has under 100 users but it looks pretty long.
-So, if the number of users on your website is much more than that, you will not be able to display it in just one page like this.
-That's why I need to use the DataTables library.
-This tool will help me paging, sorting, and searching data in tables more easily.
+So, if the number of users on your website is much more than that, you will not be able to display it in just one page as above.
+That's why we should use the DataTables library.
+This tool will help us paging, sorting, and searching data in tables more easily.

 $('#Userslist').DataTable();